limpkin/mooltipass/automated_testing/README.md

 These tests open an instance of chrome to run in.
-They can be brittle and are most useful in manually verifing things are working as they should initially designed to be run with a BETATESTERS_AUTOACCEPT_SETUP defined mooltipass.hex.
+They can be brittle and are most useful in manually verifying things are working as they should.
 A list of comma delimited login urls, login link text, and logout link text should be defined in a file.
 See AutoLoginTestData.txt as an example.
 I don't recommended running in BETATESTERS_AUTOACCEPT_SETUP when entering credentials on sites you don't know work with Mooltipass

+- Watch how this test works - https://plus.google.com/u/0/117594012155500951563/videos/p/pub?pid=6047655449680232530&oid=117594012155500951563
 - MP requires using the Chrome Developer Channel version of Chrome.
 - Download and unzip chromedriver - http://chromedriver.storage.googleapis.com/index.html
 - Use -Dmooltipass.auto.login.file=full_path_to_file where each line is: url,login_link_text,logout_link_text